KateWilkinson/camping-app/readme.md

 MVP 4

 As a holiday maker
 So that I can get more information
 I would like to see year-round availability, full address and facilities

 As a holiday maker
-I so that I can see more information on the listings page I would like to see a name, location, a short description and price
+I so that I can see more information on the listings page I would like to see a name, location, image, a short description and price

 As a holiday maker
 So that I can find a campsite that suits my needs type